gdharris1000/CV/README.md

 ## Gareth Harris

 I have recently graduated from Makers Academy coding bootcamp and am seeking my first Junior Developer role.

 I have over 10 years of experience working in the fields of web management, business analysis, 1st line systems support and training.
+However, in recent months, I have focused on study in order to transition into a more technical role.

 After experiencing the immence satisfaction of completing projects while learning mobile app development using Dart and Flutter, I decided to sign up for Makers Academy so I could make the transition into a more technical role.